bramtayl/LightQuery.jl/test/src/index.md

 ```

 Now that we have our data into Julia, let's have a look see.
 We'll start by converting
-it back to columns, and then taking a `Peek`.
+it back to rows, and then taking a `Peek`.
 I've taken the liberty of increasing the
 number of visible columns to 10.
-The default max `Peek` size is 7 columns by 4 rows.
+The default max `Peek` size is 7 columns.

 ```jldoctest dplyr
 julia> flights = rows(flight_columns);